Nursing, Dental and Medical Assistant School in New York

 As a profession, nursing provides far more flexibility than many other careers.
-Nurses command respect in their communities and have always been held in high esteem as critical medical professionals.
-Nursing salaries in the market for both entry-level and experienced nurses reflect the value the market places on the crucial skills and knowledge that trained nurses possess.
+Nurses command respect in their communities and have always been held in high esteem as essential medical professionals.
+Salaries for both entry-level and experienced nurses reflect the value the market places on the crucial skills and knowledge that trained nurses possess.

-According to the Bureau of Labor Statistics, employment for registered nurses (RNs) is expected to continue to grow faster than the average for all occupations.
-In fact, over the next 10 years, the number of RN positions is expected to increase 16%.
-This continued growth is expected to continue for a number of reasons.
-The factors driving the increase include increased emphasis on preventive care; the growing rates of chronic diseases, such as type diabetes and obesity; and the aging of the baby boomer generation who are living longer and more active lives.
+According to the Bureau of Labor Statistics, employment for registered nurses (RNs} is projected to grow faster than average for all occupations due to an increased emphasis on preventive care; the growing rates of chronic diseases, such as type diabetes and obesity; and the aging of the baby boomer generation who are living longer and desiring more active livestyles.

 Nursing is a noble profession encompassing many different job opportunities.
-Depending on your level of education and accomplishment, possessing a nursing licensure can open numerous doors for you.
-Nurses can work virtually anywhere, from busy emergency departments and hospital wards, to quieter doctor’s offices and nursing homes.
-Nurses can work in public health the military and other government agencies or private practice.
-You could even eventually become a nursing educator.
+Depending on your level of education and experience, possessing a nursing license can open numerous doors for you.
+Nurses can work virtually anywhere, from busy emergency departments and hospital wards, to doctors' offices and nursing homes.
+Nurses can work in public health agencies, in the military and other government agencies, private practice and home health care.
+If you continue your education, you could even eventually become a nursing educator.
 The choice is yours.
 It all starts with your application to St. Paul's School of Nursing.